frankTurtle/ERC20_Tokens/README.md

 🏦 Creation of Bonus Programs, Vouchers, etc.

-💲 Creation of a new crypto currency
+💲 Creation of a new crypto currency for Fitness!

 🧾 Creation of a Payment-layer on top of Ethereum